Umbokc/st-remy-django/README.md

 ## Setup frontend

-Before compile, in `frontend/public/index.html` change the `SERVER_BASE` configuration to your backend url.
+Before compile or run, in `frontend/public/index.html` change the `SERVER_BASE` configuration to your backend url.

 Then install dependencies:
 ```